tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 I've called Nuntius an E2E encrypted messenger.
 You connect to a server, requesting to chat with a certain person.
-When that person connects to the server in turn, you can start sending messages to eachother.
+When that person connects to the server in turn, you can send messages to each other.
-Calling this a messanger is perhaps a bit generous.
+Calling this a messenger is a bit generous.
 It's more of a session based chat application, like IRC.
-I'd expect a messanger to support multiple users, and asynchronous messaging, but I'll get to this point later.
+I'd expect a messenger to support multiple users, and asynchronous messaging, but I'll get to this point later.

-For a more concrete overview, let's see what CLI commands are actually necessary to start chatting.
-Using the [kong](https://github.com/alecthomas/kong) library for command line option parsing, I've generated useful help screens for free, including the following splash screen:
+For a more concrete overview, let's see what CLI commands are actually used to start chatting.
+Using the [kong](https://github.com/alecthomas/kong) library for command line option parsing, I've generated useful help screens for free, including this one:

 ```txt
 → ./nuntius --help